-> Especially, with Bill Factoring, the lender will communicate directly with customers and verify the invoices etc.
+Especially, with Bill Factoring, the lender will communicate directly with customers and verify the invoices, etc.

-> This should be on pre-agreed terms so that your customers are preserved.
+This should be on pre-agreed terms so that your customers are preserved.

-> Time taken to discount the bills
+Time is taken to discount the bills

-> How quick the lending institution will process the invoices and provide a credit against it?
+How quick the lending institution will process the invoices and provide a credit against it?
 Their speed matters a lot because this is the main reason that you are going for a discounted bill.
 Whether the lender will clear the loan in a matter of hours or days, is a crucial point to be considered.

-> In this point, the paperwork and approval processes, they require, are topics to be discussed before.
+At this point, the paperwork and approval processes, they require, are topics to be discussed before.

-> Recourse vs. Non-Recourse Factoring
+Recourse vs. Non-Recourse Factoring

 Sometimes, the buyers are unable to pay on time.